-- Fanconi Anemia, a genetic defect in the bone marrow that reduces production of blood cells or promotes the production of faulty blood cells; - Leukocyte Adhesion Deficiency-I, a genetic disorder that causes the immune system to malfunction; and - Pyruvate Kinase Deficiency, a red blood cell autosomal recessive disorder that results in chronic non-spherocytic hemolytic anemia.
+- Fanconi Anemia, a genetic defect in the bone marrow that reduces production of blood cells or promotes the production of faulty blood cells (RP-L102); - Leukocyte Adhesion Deficiency-I, a genetic disorder that causes the immune system to malfunction (RP-L201); and - Pyruvate Kinase Deficiency, a red blood cell autosomal recessive disorder that results in chronic non-spherocytic hemolytic anemia (RP-L301).

-In September 2023, the FDA accepted the Biologics License Application and granted priority review for RP-L201 for the treatment of severe LAD-I. Treatments in the FA Phase 2 studies were completed in 2023 with regulatory filings in the U.S. and EU for FA anticipated in 2024.
+In September 2023, the FDA accepted the BLA and granted priority review for RP-L201 for the treatment of severe LAD-I. On June 28, 2024 we announced that the FDA had issued a CRL in response to the BLA wherein the FDA requested limited additional CMC information to complete its review.
+We are in the process of submitting the additional requested information.
+Treatments in the FA Phase 2 studies were completed in 2023 with regulatory filing in the U.S. anticipated in 2024.
+In April 2024, the EMA accepted our MAA for RP-L102.
 Additional work on a gene therapy program for the less common FA subtypes C and G is ongoing.

-In the U.S., we also have two clinical stage and one pre-clinical stage in vivo adeno-associated virus programs, which include programs for:
+We also have two clinical stage and one pre-clinical stage in vivo adeno-associated virus programs, which include programs for: